 Our goal is to develop a portfolio of less harmful alternatives to continued cigarette smoking.
 For these reduced-risk products*, we’ve implemented a comprehensive and rigorous product-development and assessment approach.
 We were inspired by the methods used in the pharmaceutical industry and aligned with U.S. FDA Food and Drug Administration draft guidance for Modified Risk Tobacco Product (MRTP)1 applications, Good Laboratory Practices (GLPs), and Good Clinical Practices (GCPs).
 The assessment methods cover product-design controls, a range of toxicological tests (including limited animal testing), clinical studies, pre-market consumer perception and behavior studies, and post-market assessments.

 Sharing and gathering feedback on our research helps answer the questions raised by regulators, scientific experts, and society at large.
-We share our methodologies and findings through scientific publications, presentations at scientific conferences, and on PMIScience.com.
+We share our methodologies and findings through scientific publications, presentations at scientific conferences, and on PMIScience.
 Since 2011, we’ve published over 200 articles and book chapters in peer-reviewed scientific journals.
 We register all our clinical studies with ClinicalTrials.gov.
-We’ve also recently published our first Scientific Update – a summary of the latest research and developments relating to our reduced-risk products.
+We also regularly publish a Scientific Update – a summary of the latest research and developments relating to our reduced-risk products.

 Discover our compliance and integrity program and explore our Guidebook for Success.